ibexa/documentation-developer/docs/content_management/rich_text/extend_online_editor.md

 ## Add CKEditor plugins

-A CKEditor plugin is installed locally by using `yarn add ` or `npm install`. and is deployed by committing the `yarn.lock` file.
+A CKEditor plugin is installed locally by using `yarn add ` or `npm install`, and is deployed by committing the `yarn.lock` file.

 For example, the local installation of [Special characters plugin](https://ckeditor.com/docs/ckeditor5/latest/features/special-characters.html):
 ```bash